 Let’s get started with a simple example, in order to illustrate how to use the DAYS function.

-The administrator in charge of ticketing and allocating seat sometimes receives cancellations of bookings and subsequent requests for refunds.
+The administrator in charge of ticketing and allocating seats sometimes receive cancellations of bookings and subsequent requests for refunds.
 The theater has a policy, though, that no refunds are allowed if the refund request is received within the 20-day period before the show, no refunds will be issued.
-In other words, if the client cancels and requests a refund, before the 28 April 2017, they will receive a refund.
+In other words, if the client cancels and requests a refund, before 28 April 2017, they will receive a refund.

 1) So, let’s get started with the DAYS function.
 The DAYS function has the syntax = DAYS (end_date, start_date), so one puts the later date first in other words.

 In cell E6 enter the following function:

 2) Press CTRL-ENTER, and then double-click and send down, since we used relative references.

 3) The days between the date of the comedy show and the date the refund was requested are calculated and shown.
 If the client did not request a refund, that is recorded in the date refund requested column and thus the DAYS function delivers a #VALUE! error, since it does not have an actual start date, but a text format instead.

 4) Now, in Column F, will evaluate whether a refund is allowed or not.
 We will use the IF Function to evaluate the three different situations.
 We basically have one situation, where the client did not cancel their booking and thus will still be attending the show.
 This was the case where the DAYS function returned the #VALUE! error.
 We then have another situation where a client canceled their booking, within the 20 day period directly before the show, and thus are not entitled to the refund they requested.
 In the third case, we have a situation where the client canceled before 28 April and thus this client is entitled to a refund.

 5) So in Cell F6, we input the following formula: